 Tha thel-larm-meh, en-na, Tak-si

-Can you arrange, a Taxi for us, please
+Can you call, a Taxi, for us, please

 Greek Taxi Driver Greetings